iWdGo/sitemap/README.md

 - CSS style sheet loaded using template to comply with code injection.
 - online log display

+web folder contains HTML and the CSS stylesheet.

 `Go get` it and start locally using `dev_appserver.py` The sample is configured to use standard mode of `appengine`.